 We, and endless amounts of seasoned entrepreneurs, agree that while this document isn’t mandated by the state or a legal requirement, it should be!
 Why?
 Because to be in business without one isn’t wise, even if you’re a solo act.
 Not only does it add a layer of legal protection for your brand (LLC status), but it also helps to deal with financial/management disputes and ensures your company is governed by your own internal set of rules rather than the default set on state books.

-To get started, consider using this nifty Operating Agreement Tool tool which you can customize yourself.
+To get started, consider using a nifty online Operating Agreement which you can customize to your LLC.

 The Maryland regulatory environment has modernized a fair amount over the last couple decades and it’s becoming more and more startup-friendly all the time.
 How complex or simple this process will be depends on a number of variables including: